mitang01/Repository/README.md

   2. Oddball and ERP trigger

-**R script for behaviroal data-washing and glme statistics** (based on data files from OpenSesame) glmer.r
+**R script for behaviroal data-washing and glme statistics** (based on data files from OpenSesame): glme.r

 **R script for plotting bar chart with jittered raw data and significance annotation**